 A strong upgrade

 If the DualSense represents the type of console the PlayStation 5 will be in the coming years, I'm incredibly excited.
-Sony added important features to make gaming more immersive than ever while retaining the bright spots of the DualShock 4.
+Sony added essential features to make gaming more immersive than ever while retaining the bright spots of the DualShock 4.